kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 Class | Information about | Useful attributes
 ---- | ------ | ----------
-`Collection` | A collection | `name`, `path`, `owner_name` ...
+`Collection` | A collection | `name`, `owner_name` ...
 `DataObject` | A data object | `name`, `path`, `size`, `owner_name`, `id` ...
 `CollectionMeta` | The metadata of a collection | `name`, `value`, `units` `DataObjectMeta` | The metadata of a data object | `name`, `value`, `units`

-The `session.query()` calls takes as argument the different kinds of information you want to be able to extract, such as `Collection.name` for the name of a collection or `Collection` to have all the collection's information available (not its metadata, though).
+The `session.query()` calls takes as argument the different kinds of information you want to be able to extract, such as `Collection.name` for the *path to* a collection or `Collection` to have all the collection's information available (not its metadata, though).
 Its output is a generator of results from which we can extract the different columns.

 ```py
 >>> from irods.models import Collection, DataObject